turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 There, that's better.
 Next up: We need to finish refactoring our service.
 There's a bit too much logic in one method.
 One easy refactor is to take local variables that are reusable and split them into their own methods.
 The `conn` variable is great for this.
+We will also utilize encapsulation here and make this method a private method because it contains code for making the API calls specific to this service.

 ```ruby
 # app/services/propublica_service.rb